anttisalonen/progbook/rst/c_str.rst

     char my_array[8];
     memset(my_array, 0x00, sizeof(my_array)); /* sizeof(my_array) will return 8 */
-    snprintf(my_array, 7, "Hello");
+    snprintf(my_array, 8, "Hello");

 * Line 1: We allocate the buffer in stack.
 * Line 2: We clear the buffer, such that all the values in the buffer are 0.
 This way, as long as we keep the last character to 0 in the buffer (remember 0 indicates end of a string), we shouldn't be either reading or writing past the end of our buffer.
 (You will need to #include <string.h> to declare memset().)
 * Line 3: We write the string "Hello" to the buffer using *snprintf*, which takes as a parameter the maximum number of bytes to write.
-We tell it to write maximum seven characters such that the last one will always be 0.
+We tell it to write maximum eight characters such that the last one will always be 0.

 Now, while array in general is not the same thing as a pointer, for strings the two are sometimes interexchangable.
 For example, let's assume you want to pass your array as a parameter to another function.
 You can't because arrays are always passed by reference in C. This means that the array will *decay* into a pointer: